-Com Component Description (2) Ð Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
+Com oonent Description (1) Q Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
 Also connects an optional headset microphone.
 This jack does not support optional standalone microphones.
 WARNING!
 To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
 For additional safety information, see the Regulatory, Safety, and Environmental Notices .
 To access this guide: Select the Search icon in the taskbar, type HP Documentation in the search box, and then select HP Documentation.
 NOTE: When a device is connected to the jack, the computer speakers are disabled.
-(3) ss< USB SuperSpeed port with HP Sleep and Charge Connects a USB device, provides high-speed data transfer, and charges small devices (such as a smartphone), even when the computer is off.
+(2) ss← USB SuperSpeed 5 Gbps port Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode.
 NOTE: Use a standard USB Type-A charging cable or cable adapter (purchased separately) when charging a small external device.
-(4) ss⇔ USB SuperSpeed port Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode.
+(3) ss< USB SuperSpeed 5 Gbps port with HP Sleep and Charge Connects a USB device, provides high-speed data transfer, and charges small devices (such as a smartphone), even when the computer is off.
 NOTE: Use a standard USB Type-A charging cable or cable adapter (purchased separately) when charging a small external device.
-(5) RJ-45 (network) jack/status lights Connects a network cable. • • Green (left): The network is connected. • Amber (right): Activity is occurring on the network.
-(6) Δ Security cable slot Attaches an optional security cable to the computer.
-NOTE: The security cable is designed to act as a deterrent, but it might not prevent the computer from being mishandled or stolen.
+(4) 4 USB Type-C ® power connector and ThunderboltTM port with HP Sleep and Charge and DisplayPortTM output Connects a USB device, provides high-speed data transfer, and charges small devices (such as a smartphone), even when the computer is off.
+NOTE: Use a standard USB Type-C charging cable or cable adapter (purchased separately) when charging a small external device. - and - Connects a display device that has a USB Type-C connector, providing DisplayPort output.
+NOTE: Your computer might also support a Thunderbolt docking station.
+(5) Ą Power connector Connects an AC adapter.

-Table 2-1 Right-side components and their descriptions (continued)
+Table 3-1 Right-side components and their descriptions